EventStore/EventStore/docs/server/operations/redaction.md

 ![Redacted event in UI](./images/redaction-ui.png)

 ::: tip
 The redactor is not an offline tool.
-The EventStoreDB server must be running, as the redactor needs to communicate with it to obtain information about the events to be redacted and replace the chunk files with the redacted ones.
+The KurrentDB server must be running, as the redactor needs to communicate with it to obtain information about the events to be redacted and replace the chunk files with the redacted ones.
 :::

 ## How the redactor works